rakhatyeskenov/movie_app/README.md

 Description:
 1) In the header you can go in different 6 pages
 2) You can click on movie image and see card of this movie
-3) API is takes from: https://api.themoviedb.org
+3) API has been taken from: https://api.themoviedb.org https://www.themoviedb.org/
-https://www.themoviedb.org/